montionugera/EDV-Laon/README.md

 For US map view, it should have the state name and amount of loan when hover pointer on each state area.

-For... graph, it should have highlight number of borrower rate for each credit grade/ prosper rating.For example, grade A have borrowing rate as follow.
+For boxplot graph, it should have highlight number of borrower rate for each credit grade/ prosper rating.
+For example, grade A have borrowing rate as follow.

-0.08: maximum 0.06 :q95 0.07: medium  0.06:q05 0.05 :minimum
+0.08: maximum 0.06 :q1 0.07: mediam  0.06:q3 0.05 :minimum

 #### By Mr. Vetsutee

 I was confused about what this data visualization want to introduce.
 The creator should include some brief to get audience understand his core concept.
 Lack of understanding greatly effects how audiences interpret each graph.

 - While website loading data by each Q, the graph also keeps moving, make it confusing of what happens.
 Did creator want to make a point or just loading.